Brooklyn Running Guide: Most Scenic Places to Run

 Prospect Park

 Prospect Park is a classic Brooklyn running spot and gathering place for locals.
-The 526-acre park was built by Frederick Law Olmsted and Calvert Vaux, the masterminds behind Central Park, and includes serene lake views, open fields, a botanical garden, a zoo, trails, and running paths.
+The 526-acre park was built by Frederick Law Olmsted and Calvert Vaux, the masterminds behind Central Park, and includes serene lake views, open fields, a botanical garden, a zoo, trails, iconic Grand Army Plaza, and running paths.
+The park is located alongside fabled brownstone Brooklyn neighborhoods like Park Slope and Prospect Heights.

 For a scenic tour of Prospect Park, hop on the main running path that loops around the perimeter of the park.
 The 3.3-mile Prospect Park loop includes hills and plenty of fellow runners for company.
 Make sure you stay to the left and out of the bike lane (which will be on your right) so you don’t get clipped by a speeding bike.

-If you prefer trail running, you can hop to the left side of the running path onto the dirt trails, circling most of the loop.
-Just make sure you go with a friend if you’re venturing off into the woods, and check out my running safety tips for more suggestions.
+If you prefer trail running, you can run on the left side of the running path onto the dirt trails, circling most of the loop.
+Go with a friend if you’re venturing off onto small trails in the woods.
+Check out my running safety tips for more suggestions.

 More Brooklyn Running Suggestions